Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/contrib.md

 ### Examples of Commits

 1. **feat**: Introduction of new features or syntax to the language
-   - Example: `feat(syntax): add pattern matching capabilities similar to Python 3.10`
+    - Example: `feat(syntax): add pattern matching capabilities similar based on match from Python 3.10`
 2. **fix**: Correction of bugs or inconsistencies in the language's implementation or its standard library
     - Example: `fix(runtime): resolve memory leak issue in list comprehensions`
 3. **docs**: Updates or improvements to documentation, including both in-code and external docs
     - Example: `docs(guide): add examples for async functionality in tutorial section`
 4. **style**: Code changes that improve readability or conform to style guidelines without altering behavior
     - Example: `style(compiler): refactor parser for better readability`
 5. **refactor**: Code changes that neither fix a bug nor add a feature but improve structure or design
     - Example: `refactor(core): modularize interpreter to simplify future extensions`
 6. **perf**: Enhancements that significantly improve performance of the language or its runtime
     - Example: `perf(jit): optimize just-in-time compilation for recursive functions`
 7. **test**: Addition or correction of tests for the language's features or standard library
     - Example: `test(standard-lib): increase test coverage for the datetime module`
 8. **chore**: Routine tasks such as updating build scripts, dependencies, etc.
     - Example: `chore(build): update dependencies to latest versions`
 9. **build**: Changes that affect the build system, compiler, or other infrastructural components
     - Example: `build(compiler): upgrade LLVM backend to support new optimizations`
 10. **ci**: Modifications to the Continuous Integration setup, affecting how builds and tests are run
     - Example: `ci(pipeline): add linting stage to the CI pipeline`